Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences

 This $\Omega$ equals $\omega_{vert}$ on the fibres.\footnote{We can \cite[Lem.2.6.6]{McDuffSalamonSymplecticBook} pick a unitary basis for the fibre $\nu_c\cong \C^n$ so that $\omega_{vert}= \omega_{\C^n} = \sum dx_j \wedge dy_j$, then one finds that $\tfrac{1}{2} d\langle Iv,\cdot \rangle$ gives $\omega_{\C^n}$ on $T\nu_c$ (see a subsequent footnote for a similar calculation).} Let $\omega_C$ be the pull-back of $\omega$ to $C$, and let $K_C:=K|_C$.

 \begin{lm} The horizontal lift $\mathcal{K}$ of $X_K$ defines a $1/m$-periodic flow on $\nu_C$. \end{lm} \begin{proof} On $B$ the flow of $X_K$ is $1/m$-periodic.
-Picking a unitary trivialisation of $\nu_C$ along a closed orbit (such a trivialisation exists since the unitary group is path-connected), observe that the fibre coordinates (whose derivatives span the vertical vectors) must remain constant under the flow of $\mathcal{K}$ since $\mathcal{K}$ is horizontal. \end{proof}
+Pick a unitary trivialisation of $\nu_C$ along a closed orbit (this exists since the unitary group is path-connected).
+Observe that the fibre coordinates (whose derivatives span the vertical vectors) remain constant under the flow of $\mathcal{K}$ since $\mathcal{K}$ is horizontal. \end{proof}

 Our key trick is to replace $\Omega$ by its average $ \textstyle \Omega_{\nu}:=\int_0^1 \varphi_{t}^*\Omega\, dt = m\int_0^{1/m} \varphi_{t}^*\Omega\, dt, $ where $\varphi_{t}$ is the flow for time $t$ of $\mathcal{K}$.
 We then obtain a new two-form\footnote{the last equality uses that $\pi \circ \varphi_t = \pi \circ \varphi_{K_C}^t$, and the Hamiltonian flow $\varphi_{K_C}^t$ preserves $\omega_C$.}